 You might prefer sexy silks, or you might be more of a super-soft cotton gal – but whichever you’re after, we’ve got both cheeks covered.

-Ethical underwear: 6 UK brands to look out for
+Ethical underwear: brands to look out for in the UK

 If you want proof that sustainable can be sexy too, well, Luva Huva’s ethical underwear is it.
 Think delicate chantilly lace bras, lace-edged suspender belts and delicate babydoll slips, all designed to tease and tantalise.
 At the more practical end of the spectrum, the brand offers plain briefs, boy shorts and simple-meets-sexy pyjama bottoms.

 All of Luva Huva’s underwear is handmade in the UK by a small team, using either offcuts or ethically considerate fabrics like bamboo, hemp, soy, organic cotton and tencel (made using environmentally responsible processes and sustainably sourced raw wood material), and can be made to measure so that every body gets the best fit.